 CSR endorses two candidates for CalPERS Members-at Large seat

-CSR announced it will be endorsing two candidates: Michael Flaherman and David Miller for Position A on the CalPERS Board.
+CSR announced it has endorsed two candidates: Michael Flaherman and David Miller for Position A on the CalPERS Board.

 “We are confident both candidates will continue to advocate for the rights of retirees,” CSR President Tim Behrens stated.